sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 mass-manufactured duranium blades are sturdy and practical, often carried by military forces as a backup weapon.

-***Dueling Sword.*** Well-crafted and usually individually designed, dueling swords are often ceremonialñhowever many cultures still regard hand-to-hand combat as an honorable way to resolve disputes.
+***Dueling Sword.*** Well-crafted and usually individually designed, dueling swords are often ceremonial√±however many cultures still regard hand-to-hand combat as an honorable way to resolve disputes.

 ***Electro Halberd.*** This polearm sports an electrified blade.